ScarletMetal/rgx/README.md

 ## Introduction

-rgx is a small regex matching library, implemented from scratch in c89. the goal behind rgx is to provide a simple and consistend api for rgx matching in c.
+rgx is a small regex matching library, implemented from scratch in C89.
+My goal with rgx is to provide a simple and consistend api for rgx matching in C.

 ## Build & Install